rluiten/elm-date-extra/README.md

 ### Introduction
 A collection of modules for working with dates and times.

+2016/04/3 v4 changed the name space from `Date.` to `Date.Extra.` for all modules.

 Includes
 * flexible formatting of dates into strings
  * It has support for outputting dates with other offsets than local by some trickery.